Carbon-Chain Chemistry in the Interstellar Medium: Theoretical Studies

 The polarizabilities of all carbon-chain species, if available, are summarized in Table \ref{tab:quant}.
 The dipole moment and polarizability are crucial for the estimation of ion-neutral reaction rates.
 Ion-neutral reactions play a crucial role in the ISM, especially in cold dark clouds, for the formation and destruction of various species.
 For non-polar neutrals, the rate coefficient is given by the so-called Langevin expression:

 where $e$ is the electronic charge, $\alpha_{\rm pola}$ is the polarizability, $\mu$ is the reduced mass of reactants, and cgs-esu units are utilized so that the units for the rate coefficient are cm$^{3}$ s$^{-1}$.
+This reaction rate coefficient is independent of the temperature and activation energy, and then the ion-molecule reaction can proceed even in cold molecular clouds ($T\approx 10$ K).
+These lead efficient formation of carbon-chain species in the early molecular cloud stage (section \ref{sec:1_2}).
 For polar-neutral species, trajectory scaling relation is usually used.
-The best-known formula for the ion-dipolar rate coefficient $k_{D}$ in the classical regime and for linear neutrals is the Su-Chesnavich expression.
-The Su-Chesnavich \citep{su82} formula is based on the parameter $x$, defined by
+The best-known formula for the ion-dipolar rate coefficient $k_{D}$ in the classical regime and for linear neutrals is the Su-Chesnavich expression \citep{su82}.
+The Su-Chesnavich formula (see \cite{wake10,Maergoiz2009}) is based on the parameter $x$, defined by

 where $\mu_{D}$ is an effective dipole moment of the neutral reactant, which is generally very close to the true dipole moment, and $k_B$ is the Boltzmann constant.
-The larger value of $x$ takes, the larger the rate coefficient is.
+As we can see in Table \ref{tab:quant}, the dipole moment and polarizability become larger for the longer species among the same series.
+The parameter $x$ is proportional to the dipole moment and inversely proportional to the square root of polarizability.
+Thus, it is important to obtain accurate dipole moment and polarizability by quantum calculation for chemical simulations that reproduce the observed abundances (section \ref{sec:4}).

 Apart from the estimation of the rate coefficient of ion-neutral reactions, the dipole moment is one of the key parameters to determine the column density of observed species.
 Accurate estimation of the dipole moments is essential to derive realistic values of column density.
 For instance, the dipole moment of C$_4$H was used $\sim$ 0.87 Debye in previous literature, which was the value of mixed states, i.e., ground and excited states.
 The recent result suggests the dipole moment value is 2.10 Debye, which is 2.4 times larger than the values used before \citep{oya20}.
-As a result, its column densities has been overestimated by a factor of $\sim6$.
+As a result, its column densities have been overestimated by a factor of $\sim6$.